fene20/memory-game/README.md

 - [style.css](assets/validation/W3C_CSS_Validator_results.pdf)
     - Warnings about the button background colour being the same as the border can be ignored as this is by design.
 - [script.js](assets/validation/JSHint.pdf)
-    - One undefined vaiuable Swal.
+    - One undefined variable Swal.
 This error goes away when sweetalert2.all.js code is added to JS Hint.
-    - So Swal is declared in the sweetalert the sweetalert2.all.js code.
+    - So Swal is declared in the sweetalert2.all.js code.
     - The sweetalert2.all.js code was searched for _global and there was no match.
     - So while the _global variables in script.js are not desirable they will not interact with the sweetalert2.all.js code.
 - [Am I Responsive](assets/validation/Am_I_Responsive.jpg)